daormar/debasher/doc/design_doc_resident.md

   in-memory internal queue, not in the wire format.

-**Changes decided on 2026-09-20.** Two more control types, both with an empty payload: `CLOSE`, sent by a writer when it stops on purpose, and `HELLO`, sent as the first line of every incarnation of a writer (the transport decision of point 5). **Both are implemented** (step 2 of point 3): the reader thread consumes `HELLO`; `CLOSE` ends the reader's loop, except for `Supervisor`, and is also handed to the brain thread, in order. `DATA` will gain a sequence number per channel, assigned by the sender, as a sibling of `type`
+**Changes decided on 2026-09-20.** Two more control types, both with an empty payload: `CLOSE`, sent by a writer when it has finished for good (a halt sends none), and `HELLO`, sent as the first line of every incarnation of a writer (the transport decision of point 5). **Both are implemented** (step 2 of point 3): the reader thread consumes `HELLO`; `CLOSE` ends the reader's loop, except for `Supervisor`, and is also handed to the brain thread, in order. `DATA` will gain a sequence number per channel, assigned by the sender, as a sibling of `type`